Why We Fight

 As the chief strategist on John Fetterman’s 2022 campaign, Rebecca navigated multiple crises and led the strategy, the team, and the groundbreaking creative communications operation that resulted in a stunning 5-point victory — Democrats’ only flip of a Senate seat that year.

-Rebecca has been a driving force behind some of the most unconventional, creative, and successful campaigns in recent memory, many of which were not taken seriously by the establishment.
+A Philadelphia native, Rebecca has been a driving force behind some of the most unconventional, creative, and successful campaigns in recent memory, many of which were not taken seriously by the establishment.
 Rebecca has spent the last decade fighting to elect more and better Democrats.

 Tommy McDonald